felixleopoldo/benchpress/docs/source/module_add.rst

 ########################

-In order to create a new data module, you can make a copy of the template module `new_alg <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg>`__ as
+In order to create a new algorithm module, you can make a copy of the template module `new_alg <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg>`__ as

 .. prompt:: bash